 - Women in Tech : Numerous platforms are helping women in technology to get great offers.
 Not only are there specific communities on Twitter, Reddit etc there are some amazing platforms out there too.
 Most notable are Hire Tech Ladies by Allison Esposito Medina and Women In Technology

 Job search can become very stressful especially in software engineering where you face a lot of competition.
 These communities are meant to support each other in job search and preparation.
 These are discord groups where you can find sub-groups focussed on different aspects of job search such as coding, interview preparation, resume review, ML focused jobs etc.

 - Taleo : Focused only on 2020 New grads.

 - CS Career Hackers : For both freshers and experienced devs.

 - DEV : Another great community of developers helping each other out and sharing knowledge.

 - CS Career Questions : Insanely active Reddit community for beginners.
 Tip: Search Reddit for communities focused on specific technologies (Data/Android/ML etc).

 - Blind and Rooftop Slushie: An anonymous network of professionals that helps in getting referrals, information of teams, career advice etc. Though the anonymity makes it a little bit toxic sometimes, overall it’s a great help for finding and preparing for jobs.

 There are tons of resources available online for the fields mentioned below.
-The resources added below are focussed towards a fresher entering any of these fields:
+The ones mentioned here are focused towards a fresher entering any of these specific fields: